soto-project/soto/documentation/CredentialProviders.md

 See the AWS documentation on [requesting temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).

-CognitoIdentity adds `cognitoIdentity` for users in a Cognito Identity Pool, these can be users in a Cognito User Pool or users who authenticate with external providers such as Facebook, Google and Apple.
+CognitoIdentity adds `cognitoIdentity` for users in a Cognito Identity Pool.
+These can be users in a Cognito User Pool or users who authenticate with external providers such as Facebook, Google and Apple.
 See the AWS documentation on [Cognito Identity Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html).

-For example to use `STS.AssumeRole` to acquire new credentials.
-You provide a request structure, credential provider to access original credentials and a region to run the STS commands in.
+For example, to use `STS.AssumeRole` to acquire new credentials you provide a request structure, credential provider to access original credentials and a region to run the STS commands in:

 ```swift
 import STS

 let request = STS.AssumeRoleRequest(roleArn: "arn:aws:iam::000000000000:role/Admin", roleSessionName: "session-name")
 let client = AWSClient(credentialProvider: .stsAssumeRole(request: request, credentialProvider: .ec2, region: .euwest1))
 ```

-Similarly you can setup a Cognito Identity credential provider as follows.
+Similarly you can setup a Cognito Identity credential provider as follows:

 ```swift
 import CognitoIdentity